Skip to main content

 The Medical Examiner Officer Job Description can be accessed here

-Application for the role of Medical Examiner Officer can be made prior to completion of the face to face training component but any appointment then made is contingent on completion of the face to face training within a reasonable time period (expected to be 3 months).
+Appointment to the role of Medical Examiner Officer is contingent on the completion of the mandatory components of an E Learning Programme and completion of the Face to Face Training Session within 3 months of appointment.
 Additional training once in post will be given to allow for the completion of the Medical Examiner Officer Training Portfolio.
+Medical Examiner Officer remuneration and terms and conditions will be at Agenda for Change Band 5.
 Further information on Medical Examiner officers and training can be found here

 The E Learning Module can be accessed here.